YordanAsenov/devops-heroes/README.md

     > Select the default Docker image.
 If using DIND, choose "docker"

-   **Note**: If you choose to use DIND, update the "volumes" configuration in `./volumes/gitlab-runner/config/runner-config.toml` with the following:
+   **Note**: If you choose to use DIND, update the "network_mode" and the "volumes" configuration in `./volumes/gitlab-runner/config/runner-config.toml` with the following:

     ```
+    network_mode = "devops-heroes_gitlab"
-    volumes = ["/var/run/docker.sock:/var/run/docker.sock", "/cache"]
+    volumes = [
+        "/var/run/docker.sock:/var/run/docker.sock",
+        "/cache",
+        "/etc/gitlab-runner/certs"
+    ]
     ```

 ## Current limitations